Childhood Lead Poisoning Prevention Program

-Learn More About Lead
+Learn More About Lead-Safe Work Practices

-- Call the National Lead Hotline at (800) 424-LEAD and request "how to" guidelines on working safely with lead-based paint.
+- Call the National Lead Hotline at (800) 424-LEAD and request "How to" guidelines on working safely with lead-based paint.

 - For more information on free Lead Safe Work Practices Training, call (858) 492-5015.

-- For information or questions on the EPA Renovation Repair and Paint (RRP) rule visit the EPA Region 9 web site.
+- For information or questions on the EPA Renovation Repair and Paint (RRP) rule visit the EPA Region 9 website.

-For more information phone 619-692-8487 or send us an e-mail.
+For more information, contact the Childhood Lead Poisoning Prevention Program at (619) 692-8487 or send us an e-mail.